d4v3y0rk/lambda-pushover/README.md

 # lambda-pushover
 ##TL;DR
 Use AWS Lambda to send pushover notifications.
-Post JSON data like this:
+The event JSON looks like this:
 ```JSON
 {
   "token": "your app token from pushover",